Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Workers compensation insurance cost in Iowa is shaped by payroll, job classification, claims history, and the state’s regulatory environment.
-The state-specific premium range provided here is about $56 to $245 per month, with pricing sitting about 16% below the national average overall.
+Pricing in Iowa often runs below the national average overall.
 That said, the average range alone does not tell the whole story, because workers comp is priced per $100 of payroll and the rate can move sharply depending on whether the work is office-based, trade-based, or higher-risk field work.

 Iowa’s market conditions help explain the spread.
 There are 380 active insurers in the state, which creates competition, but that competition is balanced by local risk factors such as tornadoes, severe storms, flooding, and winter storms.
 Those hazards do not automatically change every class code, but they can influence operational risk, safety controls, and claim frequency in workplaces that are exposed to weather-related employee injury.
 The state’s premium index of 84 suggests pricing is below the national average, yet the actual workers comp quote in Iowa will still depend on the employer’s payroll mix and claims record.

-The biggest pricing drivers remain the ones listed in the product data: employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
+The biggest pricing drivers remain employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
 In Iowa, that means a manufacturer with steady payroll and a clean claims file may see very different pricing from a healthcare employer with lifting exposure or an agricultural operation with seasonal labor variation.
 A low EMR can reduce premium pressure, while an elevated EMR can push costs up.
 If you want a realistic workers compensation insurance cost in Iowa, the carrier will usually need payroll estimates, class codes, and prior loss information before quoting.

 Industries & Insurance Needs in Des Moines